akrzelj-ossunist/CV-web-app/README.md

 5. cors to allow react to send data to node(in node file) -npm install cors

+6. mongoose to connect to mongoDB database
+	-npm install mongoose

-6. To run node server
+7. To run node server
 	 -npm run dev

-7. To run react
+8. To run react
 	 -npm start